Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • apples;

-• sea kale and low-fat sea fish;
+• seaweed and lean sea fish;

 • lean meat (rabbit, turkey, skinless chicken);